• Skip to primary navigation

 MSR PocketRocket 2 Review

-You’ll have to bring your own pot to the party (it’s not an integrated pot situation like the MSR Reactor or a JetBoil) and I’ve been (mostly) using the MSR Titan Titanium Kettle for solo backpacking trips with the PocketRocket 2, but any backpacking post/kettle/cup/skillet should work just fine.
+You’ll have to bring your own pot to the party (it’s not an integrated pot situation like the MSR Reactor or a JetBoil), and I’ve been (mostly) using the MSR Titan Titanium Kettle for solo backpacking trips with the PocketRocket 2.
+Still, any backpacking post/kettle/cup/skillet should work fine.

 Testing Conditions